CyberDataLab/COnVIDa-lib/lib/README.md

 ### Data Type
-COnVIDa library considers two types of Data Items used to interpret and analyze them, namely:
+The COnVIDa library considers two types of Data Items used to interpret and analyze them, namely:

-* **Temporal**: The data items are indexed by time units (up to date, only days supported), so they will show in that temporal frequency.
+* **Temporal**: The data items are indexed by days, so they will show the daily values.
 In particular, _COVID19, Mobility, MoMo_ and _AEMET_ data items are temporal.
-For instance, if we select the COVID19 cases in Murcia from 21/02/2020 until 14/05/2020, the X axis will show all the periods between those two dates, while Y axis will show the COVID19 cases in Murcia.
+For instance, if we select the COVID19 cases in Murcia from 21/02/2020 until 14/05/2020, the X axis will show all the days between those two dates, while Y axis will show the daily COVID19 cases in Murcia.

-* **Geographical**: The data items are indexed by region units.
+* **Geographical**: The data items are indexed by regions and the data is aggregated with absolute values.
 In particular, current _INE_ data items are geographical.
 It is worth mentioning that the user of this library could transform temporal data items to a geographical perspective by applying any kind of aggregation scheme.
-For instance, in COnVIDa service, if we choose the analysis type by regions and select some temporal data items, then COnVIDa service will descriptive statistical functions of those data items within the specified data ranges.
+For instance, in COnVIDa service, if we choose the analysis type by regions and select some temporal data items, then COnVIDa service will use the mean of those data items within the specified data ranges.

-### Temporal Granularity
-The current release of COnVIDa library considers the following temporal units:

-* **DAILY**: For temporal data sources, the data items should be presented by days.
-For creating new data sources to be directly integrated in the platform, developers should guarantee that granularity in the time series.

-_More granularities can be supported in the future_

-### Regional Granularity
+### Regions
-The current release of COnVIDa library supports the following regional units:

-* **COMMUNITY**: The data items can be presented per Spanish communities.

-* **PROVINCE**: The data items can be presented per Spanish provinces.

-_More granularities can be supported in the future_
+Regions are divisions of the territory that allow a more exhaustive and deeper collection and analysis.
+Currently, they are implemented as the Autonomous Regions in Spain, although the granularity (provinces, minicipalities, etc.) can be easily adapted.
+In this sense, _COnVIDa_ lib allows filtering the aforementioned data items by regions.

 ## User guidelines